 If you are currently attending another U.S. school as an F-1 student or have Optional Practical Training (OPT) work authorization, you are considered a SEVIS Immigration transfer.
 View more information regarding the SEVIS transfer process.

-International students who need to apply for the F-1 or J-1 student visas must meet set deadlines for processing Initial I-20 or DS-2019 forms.
+Students who need to apply for the F-1 or J-1 student visa must meet set deadlines for processing Initial I-20 or DS-2019 forms.
 These forms are needed for visa applications.
 For LSU admissions applications that do not have a decision made before the following deadlines, no initial I-20s or DS-2019s will be issued.